 - Review the critical synchronous CDC paths in the Timing Summary Report to determine which clocks must be delay matched to meet timing.

-clocks with tight requirements and with identical clocking topologies.
-Important: Xilinx recommends using the Clocking Wizard for creating optimal clocking structures, which use a mix of BUFGCEs and BUFGCE_DIVs along with related clock grouping constraints.
+tight requirements and with identical clocking topologies.
+Important: AMD recommends using the Clocking Wizard for creating optimal clocking structures, which use a mix of BUFGCEs and BUFGCE_DIVs along with related clock grouping constraints.